donutrj/heartbreaker/content/Supporting Docs/Spells.md

 + Duration: Instant

 Opening your mouth, a beam of pure sunlight shoots forth, blinding those in it's path for (count) minutes on a failed Warding Save.
 Those affected also find themselves with severe sunburns regardless of Save.
+# The Bell Tolls
+# Thorns
++ Range: 25'
++ Target: Vegetation
++ Duration: One hour

+An area within 25’ covering (count) 5’ hexes grows thick, impassable thorns.
+The thorns deal 1d6 damage to any creature trying to attack them, and each 5’ square of thorns has and 6 HP.
 # Thunderclap
 + Range: 50'
 + Target: Point in space